karina-rodriguez/2024-VR-sensing/episodes/introduction.Rmd

 - Have an awareness of the methods available for sensing (or gathering data) of physical 3D environments and objects.
+- Understand the different types of sensors, in particular for detecting motion.
 - Develop a good understanding of the Structure from motion method, also known as photogrammetry
-- Understand the applications of these method to Virtual Reality and Mixed Reality systems.
+- Understand the applications of these sensing technologies for Virtual Reality and Mixed Reality systems.
 ::::::::::::::::::::::::::::::::::::::::::::::::